-DRIVER DOOR AJAR.
-Displayed when the driver door is not completely closed.
+DRIVER DOOR AJAR - Displayed when the driver door is not completely closed.

-PASSENGER DOOR AJAR.
-Displayed when the passenger door is not completely closed.
+PASSENGER DOOR AJAR - Displayed when the passenger door is not completely closed.

-REAR LEFT DOOR AJAR (if equipped).
-Displayed when the rear left door is not completely closed.
+REAR LEFT DOOR AJAR - Displayed when the rear left door is not completely closed.

-REAR RIGHT DOOR AJAR (if equipped).
-Displayed when the rear right door is not completely closed.
+REAR RIGHT DOOR AJAR - Displayed when the rear right door is not completely closed.

-PARK BRAKE ENGAGED.
-Displayed when the manual park brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km).
+PARK BRAKE ENGAGED - Displayed when the manual park brake is set.
 If the warning stays on after the park brake is released, contact your authorized dealer as soon as possible.

-XXX MILES TO EMPTY FUEL LEVEL LOW.
-Displayed as an early reminder of a low fuel condition.
+XXX MILES TO E FUEL LEVEL LOW - Displayed as an early reminder of a low fuel condition.

-CHECK BRAKE SYSTEM.
-Displayed when the braking system is not operating properly.
+CHECK BRAKE SYSTEM - Displayed when the braking system is not operating properly.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

-LOW BRAKE FLUID.
-Indicates the brake fluid level is low and the brake system should be inspected immediately.
-Refer to Brake fluid reservoir in the Maintenance and Specifications chapter.
+BRAKE FLUID LEVEL LOW - Indicates the brake fluid level is low and the brake system should be inspected immediately.
+Refer to Brake/clutch fluid in the Maintenance and Specifications chapter.

-LOW TIRE PRESSURE.
-Displayed when one or more tires on your vehicle have low tire pressure.
+LOW TIRE PRESSURE - Displayed when one or more tires on your vehicle have low tire pressure.
 Refer to Inflating your tires in the Tires, Wheels and Loading chapter.

-TIRE PRESSURE MONITOR FAULT.
-Displayed when the Tire Pressure Monitoring System is malfunctioning.
+TIRE PRESSURE MONITOR FAULT - Displayed when the Tire Pressure Monitoring System is malfunctioning.
 If the warning stays on or continues to come on, have the system inspected by your authorized dealer.

-TIRE PRESSURE SENSOR FAULT.
-Displayed when a tire pressure sensor is malfunctioning, or your spare tire is in use.
-For more information on how the system operates under these conditions, refer to Tire pressure monitoring system in the Tires, Wheels and Loading chapter.
+TIRE PRESSURE SENSOR FAULT - Displayed when a tire pressure sensor is malfunctioning, or your spare tire is in use.
+For more information on how the system operates under these conditions, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.
 If the warning stays on or continues to come on, have the system inspected by your authorized dealer.